greisane/wkTTS/README.md

 # Configuration

-wkTTS.ini can be opened with a text editor to make text-to-speech disabled by default or to change the default volume.
+wkTTS.ini can be opened with a text editor to change the default volume or enable other options.